Some of the options below may not be available to you based on company settings managed by your account administrators.

 Two-step authentication allows you to add an extra layer of security to your account by having you sign in with your email/password and a code sent to your cell phone.

 To use two-step authentication you need to first be on a paid plan.
 Then download an authenticator app that lets you generate security codes on your device.
-Once you've downloaded an authenticator app click "Setup" next to "Two-step authentication" and scan the barcode to connect the app to your 15Five account.
+Once you've downloaded an authenticator app click Setup to the right of 'Two-step authentication' and scan the QR code to connect the app to your 15Five account.

-You cannot enable Two-step authentication if you are using Single Sign-on.
+You cannot enable two-step authentication if you are using SSO.